 The Departure Lounge

-The Departure Lounge aims to encourage a national conversation about death and dying.
+The Departure Lounge aims to encourage a national conversation about death & dying.

-The pop up installation, modelled on an airport departure lounge, seeks to enable people to talk more openly about death and dying and explore what it means to have a good death.
-Visitors can explore the space, share their thoughts and talk to our Guides, who are a diverse mix of researchers and professionals with experience of death and dying.
-The Academy has chosen Lewisham as the base for The Departure Lounge as a busy, diverse area which is also the birthplace of the hospice movement.
-The installation coincides with Dying Matters Awareness Week (13-19 May 2019).
+The original pop-up shop was open for a month in May-June 2019 in Lewisham Shopping Centre, south London, and was free and open to all.
+Modelled on an airport departure lounge, the installation encouraged people to talk about death, dying and what it means to have a good death.
+The installation was staffed by a diverse mix of researchers, doctors and hospice workers with experience of death and dying.
+Lewisham was chosen to be the starting point for The Departure Lounge as a busy, diverse area which is also the birthplace of the hospice movement.
+The original installation dates were chosen to coincide with Dying Matters Awareness Week (13-19 May 2019).

-The Departure Lounge has been developed by the Academy of Medical Sciences with design agency The Liminal Space.
+The Departure Lounge was developed by the Academy of Medical Sciences with design agency The Liminal Space.

-We are also creating flat pack versions of The Departure Lounge which we are giving to people across the UK.
+We are creating flat pack versions of The Departure Lounge to give to people across the UK.

 These flat packs will be given to people interested in sparking conversations about death and dying across the UK.
-They will contain branded materials and resources developed by the Academy of Medical Sciences and The Liminal Space to prompt discussion and thought around the end of life, and what it means to die well.
+They will contain branded materials and resources developed by the Academy of Medical Sciences and The Liminal Space to prompt discussion and thought around the end of life, and what it means to die well, based off the original Lewisham installation.
 We hope that people will use and re-use the flat packs to host their own events on death and dying.